Be a GP

 Being a GP specialist, otherwise known as a vocational GP, means rather than specialising in one or more areas, you specialise in them all; this allows you to see a true variety of medicine.
 Because GPs are often the first port of call, an invaluable service, it means anything can walk through your door, and the variety and scope of medicine you will encounter can be equally rewarding and challenging.

-Being a GP generalist enables you to build a strong patient base; it allows you to provide continuing care that can span generations and lifetimes.
+Being a vocational GP enables you to build a strong patient base; it allows you to provide continuing care that can span generations and lifetimes.

 - Exploring specialties